robinrendle/robinrendle.com/notes/quickness-and-detours.md

 title: Quickness and Detours
 date: 2014-01-01 13:21:00 -08:00
 tags:
-  - book
+  - books
-extract:
-  In Six Memos for the Next Millennium Italo Calvino outlines all of the attributes and properties of great writing that he believed ought to thrive into the distant future of literature
+extract: In Six Memos for the Next Millennium Italo Calvino outlines all of the attributes and properties of great writing that he believed ought to thrive into the distant future of literature.
 update:
 city: Nottingham
 country: UK